Hussain5001/tetris/Project_Plan/plan.md

 ## Project Task List and Timeline

+- [ ] Create an interactive window where the game will run
 - [ ] Design and Complete the Class Diagram
 - [ ] Implement Game Class, and build the game board
 - [ ] Build the Tetrimonoes and movement logic